The Final Circle of Paradise: Plot summary

 Ivan Zhilin, posing as a writer working on a novel, visits a seaside resort city in an unnamed country referred to as Land of Fools throughout the novel. to investigate a series of mysterious deaths.
 Zhilin's role as an undercover agent becomes apparent to the reader only gradually and is not brought into the open until the final chapters of the novel.

 While being given a tour of the city, a tourism official tells Zhilin that he will get no work done, as he will be distracted by the "twelve circles of paradise" found in the city.
 They include the "fisherists", who provide thrill seekers with situations of extreme and potentially fatal terror; the "shivers", which electronically induce pleasurable dreams to large crowds of people; and the Society of Patrons of Arts, which procures priceless works of art and ritualistically destroys them.
 The city's culture has become utterly decadent, the product of an age of universal affluence.
 Zhilin refers to it as "the age of abundance" in which the highest priority is placed on orgiastic pleasure and staving off boredom to the neglect of culture, education, and scientific progress.
 The Marxist perspective is expressed in a scene of Zhilin's scolding rebuke directed at a Third World rebel leader "revolutionary" who professes his amazement by and envy of the city's opulence while he gorges himself in an eatery:

+The great revolutionaries would not have accepted your maxim, now you are free – enjoy yourselves.
+They spoke otherwise: now you are free – work.
+After all, they never fought for abundance for the belly, they were interested in abundance for the soul and the mind.